MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 Click here for more information on how to assign users to [teams.](https://learn.microsoft.com/en-us/power-platform/admin/wp-security-cds#teams-including-group-teams)

-## Default business unit configuration
+## Default configurations
 An example of the default RBAC configuration is depicted below, where members of the Org business unit has access to all customer profiles, segments, and measures.
-Members of the child business units only have access to the customer profiles, segments, and measures that belong to their business unit.
+Members of the child business units only have access to the customer profiles, segments, and measures that belong to their business unit and any child business units.
+For example, if a user creates a segment with all customers, then it will only contain the customers that are owned by the BU that the Marketing contributor belongs to and child business units.

 ![Example of a BU structure with the Org parent business unit at the top and child business units A to D below](media/BU_structure_example.png)
 *Example of a BU structure with the Org parent business unit at the top and child BUs A to D below*